ResetXPDR/DynamicLOD_ResetEdition/README.md

 - Enhanced FPS Adaption control,<br/>
 - Automatic pause when MSFS loses focus option, particularly useful if using native nVidia FG due to varying FPS when MSFS gains or loses focus,<br/>
 - Automatic FPS settling timer on MSFS graphics mode and focus changes to allow FPS to stabilise before being acted upon,<br/>
-- Auto future MSFS version compatibility, provided MSFS memory changes are like in previous updates,<br/>
+- Auto future MSFS version compatibility, provided MSFS memory changes are minor,<br/>
 - Custom profile naming,<br/>
+- Optional MSFS Performance Optimiser which selects the best CPU core affinity, process priority, and available power plan for MSFS,<br>
 - Auto installation of app updates (optional except for mandatory updates),
 - Auto disabling of Dynamic Settings in MSFS 2024 while this app is active, to prevent settings contention,
 - Auto restoration of original settings changed by the utility,<br/>